grannygoestoheaven/teller/README.md

 - Converts subject + duration into an insightful short story
 - Syncs narration with background track
-- Uses OpenAI (text generation + tts) and VLC for synchronized media playing
+- Uses LLMs text generation + tts and VLC for synchronized media playing

-## How to run
+# How to run

-This app runs with `app.py`.

 ---

 Made with ❤️ by Grandpa.